Are your outbreaks trying to tell you something?

 When we eat a lot of salty food, we need more water to balance the sodium that we have consumed.
 If we don't drink enough to make up for it, these savory snacks can be a quick way to get dehydrated.

 Try combining salty food like a spoonful of peanut butter with water-rich celery sticks or apple slices to keep your body hydrated.

 Acne and temple spots can often be caused by wearing headgear such as helmets or hats.
 You may cycle to work every day and have to wear a helmet, or you may never be seen without a hat.
-Headgear can cause sweat on the temples and hairline to come close to the skin and lead to breakouts.
+Headgear can cause sweat to stick to the temples and hairline close to the skin and lead to breakouts.

 If you need to wear headgear, we recommend that you only clean the area with natural skin care products after you remove the headgear.
-The faster you can remove the sweat, the more likely it is that your pores will not clog and that annoying pimples will not form.
+The faster you can remove the sweat, the more likely it is that your pores will not clog and that there will be no annoying pimples.